AustinJamesWolff/msa_rank_dashboard/README.md

 * Number of Jobs (BLS)
   * MSA level
   * Using the BLS API
+  * NOTE: When using this repo, please make a local `.env` file and put your BLS_KEY in there in the form of `BLS_KEY=yourkey`
+  * Before loading the app, please run `python download_bls_data.py` in the terminal to download the most recent month's data
 * Price (Zillow Home Value Index)
   * MSA level
   * Using the Data Type "ZHVI All Homes (SFR, Condo/Co-op), Time Series, Smoothed, Seasonally Adjusted ($)"